-Be admitted to a degree or certificate program and have completed all Developmental Education, Academic Foundations, or English as a Second Language requirements.

-Have completed 12 credits or more successfully, after the last term/semester they earned grades of D or F-not including coursework for which Satisfactory/Unsatisfactory grades are assigned.
+- Be admitted to a degree or certificate program and have completed all academic foundations-level courses or English as a Second Language requirements. - Have completed 12 credits or more successfully, after the last term/semester they earned grades of D or F-not including coursework for which Satisfactory/Unsatisfactory grades are assigned.